tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/注销备案_intl.md

 ### How long does it take to deregister ICP filing?

 When you submit an application for ICP filing deregistration through Tencent Cloud, you need to provide the correct ICP filing password.
-The communications administration's system will review the application and complete the deregistration process automatically within 3 to 20 business days.
+Regulatory bureaus' system will review the application and complete the deregistration process automatically within 3 to 20 business days.

 ### What is the difference between cancellation of website ICP filing transfer and deregistration of ICP filing?